-Jalview 2.5 was released in May 2010.
-The Jalview Desktop in this version provides access to sequence, alignment and protein structure databases, and alignment and analysis web services, and includes the Jmol3 protein structure viewer.
-It is also a Distributed Annotation System (DAS) client4 which facilitates the retrieval and display of third party sequence annotation in association with sequences and any associated structure.
+Jalview 2.7 was released in September 2011.
+The Jalview Desktop in this version provides access to sequence, alignment and protein structure databases, and includes the Jmol3 protein structure viewer.
+It includes a Distributed Annotation System (DAS) client4 which facilitates the retrieval and display of third party sequence annotation in association with sequences and any associated structure.
+It also provides a graphical user interface for Java Bioinformatics Analysis Web Services (JABAWS) which enable access to a range of multiple sequence alignment programs.